 Recommended Tank Size

 What about the tank size?
 Well, this species needs a minimum of 10 gallons each to survive well.
 That means never keep these fish in a small bowl!

 Despite not being the fastest or most active swimmers, the Bubble Eye requires a large space to roam freely and not feel stressed.
 Additionally, they produce substantial amounts of waste and a small tank gets polluted more easily.

-Just with caring any type of fish, you should be aware of some of the more common diseases that might attack them.
-With the Bubble Eye Goldfish, these includes Ich, Dropsy, Swim Bladder Disease, and Skin Flukes.
+Just with caring for any type of fish, you should be aware of some of the most common diseases that might attack them.
+With the Bubble Eye Goldfish, these include Ich, Dropsy, Swim Bladder Disease, and Skin Flukes.
 If you are a seasoned aquarist, you may realize that these diseases are common in most freshwater species.

 One of the easiest ways to prevent these is always to keep the tank water clean.
 When one of the Goldfish is infected, you should immediately isolate them in a quarantine tank.
 Here, you will be able to care for them more specifically without spreading the infection to the other fishes.

-If all else, this is yet another reminder for you to keep your aquarium completely smooth and free of sharp objects that could injure you Goldfish!
+If all else, this is yet another reminder for you to keep your aquarium completely smooth and free of sharp objects that could injure your Goldfish!

 You might be delighted to learn that this species are well-known omnivores who will eat most things.
 We recommend feeding them high-quality flakes or sinking pellets for a quick and easy solution.

 Moreover, it would be good to mix up their diet with some natural protein sources.
 This includes daphnia, bloodworms, and brine shrimps.
 Considering these fish enjoy scavenging for scraps to eat, you could give them some fruits or vegetables too.

 Another detail to remember is that the Bubble Eye is not a powerful swimmer.
 As a result, make sure to give them enough time to swim around and finish the food before you sweep them away again.